 Annie Nelson, a former Duke University Health System employee who worked with Patient and Visitor Services, died on April 06, 2017.
 Annie’s career began on August 21, 1995 retiring September 01, 2010.
 Annie will be greatly missed by family and friends.

 Joseph George Pietrantoni Sr., passed away peacefully on March 28, 2017.
-Joe was known at Duke as a visionary leader and a friend to all.
-Upon his retirement from Duke as Associate Vice President of Auxiliary Services, Joe was presented the prestigious University Medal and was recognized as “an innovator who made so many good things happen for Duke and for generations of Duke students.”
-Joe enjoyed spending time with his family and friends, Duke basketball and life at Kerr Lake.
-Joseph began his career with Duke on February 09, 1970 retiring June 30, 2005.
+Joseph was known at Duke as a visionary leader and a friend to all.
+Upon his retirement from Duke as Associate Vice President of Auxiliary Services, Joseph was presented the prestigious University Medal and was recognized as “an innovator who made so many good things happen for Duke and for generations of Duke Students.”
+Joseph enjoyed spending time with his family and friends, Duke basketball and life at Kerr Lake.
+He began his career with Duke on February 09, 1970 retiring June 30, 2005.

 Frederick O. Purser Jr., a former Duke University employee, died March 28, 2017.
 Frederick began his career with Duke on September 01, 1962 retiring November 01, 1993.
 Frederick graciously shared over thirty years of his life with Duke University.